plashchynski/crono/README.md

 Crono can use Active Job jobs from `app/jobs/`.
 The only requirements is that the `perform` method should take no arguments.

-Here's an example of a test job:
+Here's an example of a job:

 ```ruby
 # app/jobs/test_job.rb